-Great question and one that certainly comes up a lot.
 When thinking of education jobs the first thing that enters most minds is teaching.
-While teaching jobs certainly make many jobs in education, there are a variety of types of teaching jobs, along with a few other options.
-I've created a list of seven of the top jobs in education in hopes that one might be just what you are looking for in a career or advanced degree.
+While teaching jobs certainly reflect many jobs in education, there are a variety of types of teaching jobs, along with a few other options.

 1. Education Director--Directors of education work in zoos, museums, or other institutions and are in charge of the educational programs at these venues.
 Duties may also include organizing field trips or summer camps, creating exhibits or displays, planning activities for visitors, and assisting with funding and donor programs.
 An educational director could be an excellent career option for someone who'd like to teach outside of a school setting, in a potentially more laid-back environment.